SEO Case Study · Organic Search & Lead Tracking

 Next steps

-5. Refresh the data after the next 30-day window closes
+5. Refresh the data after each new 30-day window closes